Bomber in Afghanistan kills 15, including six Americans

 Afghan officials said nine Afghan civilians were killed, including two children.

-"Some of the dead civilians were badly burnt and can not be recognised," Kaneshka Baktash, a spokesman for the Health Ministry, told Reuters.
+"Some of the dead civilians were badly burnt and cannot be recognized," Kaneshka Baktash, a spokesman for the Health Ministry, told Reuters.

 Helicopters buzzed over Kabul's diplomatic area after the attack and sirens whined.